Grid designs: Introduction

 Solving the puzzle involves noticing that the sixteen words can be partitioned into four groups, each of which comes from a different English proverb indicating things you shouldn't do: BITE the HAND that FEEDS YOU, LOOK a GIFT HORSE in the MOUTH, CUT off your NOSE to SPITE your FACE, or CRY OVER SPILT MILK.
-In this instance, the four foursomes are related by a meta-theme (``things you shouldn't do''); in actual Connections puzzles, that usually isn't the case.
+In this instance, the four foursomes are related by a meta-theme (``things you shouldn't do''); in actual Connections puzzles, that usually isn't the case, since such extra structure makes a puzzle too easy solve.

-Note that the grid contains the similar words ``bite'' and ``cut'' next to each other, suggesting membership in a foursome of actions that divide an objects into pieces.
+Note that the grid contains the similar words ``bite'' and ``cut'' next to each other, suggesting membership in a foursome of actions that divide an object into pieces.
 Likewise the proximity of ``mouth'', ``nose'', and ``hand'' suggests shared membership in a foursome of body parts.
-These are false leads.
+These are false leads, and such red herrings are commonly included on purpose to make the puzzle trickier.
 In the on-line version of the puzzle, there's a button that allows you to scramble the words to make the false leads less salient and to bring out the true patterns, or at least to make it possible for your brain to find new connections between words.
-The computer code that scrambles the words uses a pseudorandom number generator to scramble the sixteen words uniformly; for instance, there is a 1 out of 16! chance that pressing the Scramble button will have no effect at all.
+The computer code that scrambles the words uses a pseudorandom number generator to scramble the sixteen words uniformly; for instance, there is a 1 out of 16!\ chance that pressing the Scramble button will have no effect at all.

 Empirically one finds that it takes between 20 and 30 scramblings for all the possible adjacencies between the 16 words to appear.
 That is, if one scrambles only 20 times, it is nearly certain that some pair of words will not have occurred adjacently, whereas if one scrambles 30 times, it is nearly certain that every pair of words will have occurred adjacently at least once.